owhite/Arduino-PID-control/README.md

     break;
 ```

-When state = S_MOTOR_INIT we'll clear an positionArray[] that will be used log our position data, pass our current kP, kI, kD values to the PID function, and then change the state to S_MOTOR_RUN.
+When state = S_MOTOR_INIT we'll clear the positionArray[] that will be used log our position data, pass our current kP, kI, kD values to the PID function, and then change the state to S_MOTOR_RUN.
 When we're in S_MOTOR_RUN we do a very simple set of things:
 * find position with `encoder.read();`
 * compute the PID with `myPID.Compute();
   * note: this is put into a while loop to make sure that it's performed the complete calculation